 - The name “Iguazu” means “big water” in the Guarani language spoken by the indigenous people of the area.

-- In total, the Iguazu waterfalls system includes between 150 and 300 individual waterfalls.
-The number of falls varies seasonally, depending on the flow and water level of the river.
+- In total, the Iguazu waterfall system includes between 150 and 300 individual waterfalls.
+The number of falls varies, depending on the flow and water level of the river.

 - While Victoria Falls in Southern Africa has the largest single curtain of water in the world, the Iguazu waterfalls system as a whole is wider than Victoria Falls.
 Iguazu is split into many different waterfalls and islands.